Goodyera biflora

 What's the taxonomical classification of Goodyera biflora?

 Goodyera biflora belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, this plant is further categorized under the order Asparagales.
-It is a member of the Orchidaceae family, which places it among the orchids, and is specifically identified by the genus Goodyera and the species biflora.
+Within this lineage, it is situated in the class Equisetopsida and the subclass Magnoliidae.
+Following the order Asparagales, the plant is a member of the family Orchidaceae.
+Finally, its specific taxonomic placement is defined by the genus Goodyera and the species biflora.

 | Taxonomic Rank | Classification |